 Hamas encouraged a series of attacks by Palestinians on Israelis — stabbings, kamikaze car crashes and shootings — as well as unrest in contested east Jerusalem in late 2014.
 The renewed violence came in the wake of a 50-day conflict between Gaza militants and Israeli forces that killed more than 2,100 Palestinians and 70 Israelis and caused mass destruction in Gaza.
-Earlier in the year, Israeli Prime Minister Benjamin Netanyahu halted U.S.-sponsored talks aimed at a settlement of the Palestinian-Israeli conflict when Hamas and Fatah, the political organization of Palestinian President Mahmoud Abbas, agreed to create a unity government.
+A United Nations panel found evidence suggesting both sides committed war crimes during the battle.
+Earlier in 2014, Israeli Prime Minister Benjamin Netanyahu halted U.S.-sponsored talks aimed at a settlement of the Palestinian-Israeli conflict when Hamas and Fatah, the political organization of Palestinian President Mahmoud Abbas, agreed to create a unity government.
 A split in 2007 had left Hamas in charge of Gaza and Fatah in charge of the West Bank.
 The reconciliation was tested in November when Abbas blamed Hamas for explosions that ripped the homes of Fatah officials in Gaza.

 Given its long history of violence against Israel and bad blood with Fatah, the U.S. and its allies have generally considered Hamas an obstacle in the quest for Middle East peace.
 At the same time, for many Palestinians, Hamas represents a satisfying answer to Israel’s occupation.
 In a poll in December 2014, 36 percent of Palestinians surveyed said they would vote for Hamas in legislative elections and 34 percent supported Fatah.
 Some observers say Hamas’s effort to end its rift with Fatah is a sign of growing pragmatism, and that unifying the Palestinians may help build the consensus needed for peace negotiations.
 Others say the movement was bankrupt and isolated and had little choice.
 Abbas has argued that Hamas should be seen as a parliamentary opposition party, and that the support of a majority of Palestinians for a two-state solution makes a diplomatic solution to the conflict achievable.
 He hoped to hasten that outcome by asking the United Nations Security Council to set a one-year deadline for a negotiated deal, giving Israel three years to end its occupation.
 The council, however, rejected the resolution as 2014 came to a close.
 Netanyahu had said the creation of a Palestinian state outside of negotiations with Israel would result in Hamas taking control of the West Bank as well as the Gaza Strip and that Israel would never let that happen.